A. External Grant/Contract Submission

 All externally funded awards to SUNY Oneonta for research, training, programs, curriculum development, etc. are fiscally administered by the Research Foundation for SUNY.

-The College follows the SUNY RF policy on Conflict of Interest.
-All researchers at SUNY Oneonta who are applying for and/or working on federally-funded projects are required to submit a Conflict of Interest Disclosure form annually.
-All researchers applying for awards from Public Health Service funding sources (the National Institutes of Health [NIH] or other agencies affiliated with the U.S. Department of Health and Human Services [DHHS]) must complete the Conflict of Interest CITI online training course and the PHS Significant Financial Interest Disclosure Form.
+The College follows the SUNY RF policy on Conflict of Interest: conflict-of-interest-policy.pdf (rfsuny.org).
+All Principal Investigators (PIs) and co-PIs at SUNY Oneonta who are applying for and/or working on externally-funded projects are required to submit a Conflict of Interest Disclosure form annually.
+A link to complete the form will be sent in the fall of each year to applicable researchers.
+All researchers applying for awards from Public Health Service Funding sources (the National Institutes of Health (NIH) or other agencies affiliated with the U.S. Department of Health and Human Services (DHHS)) must complete the Conflict of Interest CITI online training course and the PHS Significant Financial Interest Disclosure Form.
+(Appendix E: Conflicts of Interest in Public Health Service Sponsored Programs Policy (rfsuny.org)

 All research that involves human subjects requires review by the College’s Institutional Review Board (IRB) prior to the project commencing.
-SUNY Oneonta faculty and staff who intend to conduct research involving human subjects, whether using sponsored program (grant/contract) funds or not, should complete and submit an IRB Review Form early in the research design phase.
+Members of the SUNY Oneonta faculty and staff who intend to conduct research involving human subjects, whether using sponsored program (grant/contract) funds or not, should complete and submit an IRB Review Form and associated required documents in the SUNY Research Foundation Pre-award and Compliance System (PACS) early in the research design phase.
 These individuals must also be certified via the CITI course on use of human subjects in research before the IRB will approve their research involving human subjects.
+See the sponsored programs page.

-All research that involves animals requires review by the College’s Institutional Animal Care and Use Committee (IACUC) prior to the project commencing.
+All research and events on campus that involve animals require review by the College’s Institutional Animal Care and Use Committee (IACUC) prior to the project commencing.
 The IACUC is a self-regulating entity that, according to U.S. federal law, must be established by institutions that use laboratory animals for research or instructional purposes to oversee and evaluate all aspects of the institution's animal care and use program.

-Employees traveling to any country outside the United States must complete and submit an Export Control Survey form to the Sponsored Programs Office for review prior to travel.
+Employees traveling to any country outside the United States must complete and submit the appropriate Export Control Survey to the Sponsored Programs Office for review prior to travel.

 The College is committed to a confidential, diligent and thorough examination of any allegation of scientific misconduct.
 Any member of the campus community who has a concern about scientific misconduct should immediately contact either the Office of the Provost/Vice President for Academic Affairs or the College’s Scientific Misconduct Policy Officer (appointed by the Provost/Vice President for Academic Affairs), who can advise them on how to proceed.